prasannax1/starships/README.md

 ### Structure

-The *Trinity* is an amalgamation of several smaller ships which can operate independently but normally link up to join the Trinity.
+The *Trinity* is an amalgamation of three ships which can operate independently but normally link up to join the Trinity.
 Multi-vector mode is a nice idea for smaller ships - but for a ship that's about a mile long it's impossible to build without.

 #### Vishnu Class